Abhi23062001/Client-Management-Application/README.md

 # Client-Management-Application
-I have developed a basic client management application usinga angular
+I have developed a basic client management application using angular

+The source code is in angular